Dr. Octagon

 Dr. Octagon is a persona created and used by American rapper Keith Matthew Thornton, better known as Kool Keith.
-First appearing on Thornton's 1996 debut solo album, Dr. Octagonecologyst.
-The album examines the impersonal/delusional/authoritarian aspects of institutions/bureaucracies using the general hospital and psych ward as main metaphor.
+Thornton performed and released four studio albums under the alias.
+Having introduced the character in 1993 on the unreleased Ultramagnetic MC's demo "Smoking Dust", Thornton's first full-length recording as Dr. Octagon was on his 1996 debut solo album, Dr. Octagonecologyst.

-The hyper-love of new technologies is also a theme.
-Thornton performed and released two albums under the alias.
 The character was murdered by Dr. Dooom on Thornton's 1999 album First Come, First Served, and was briefly revived before once again being killed on Thornton's 2008 album Dr. Dooom 2, in response to the release of The Return of Dr. Octagon, an album largely produced without Thornton's involvement.
 Kool Keith reunited with Dan the Automator and DJ Qbert to release Moosebumps: An Exploration Into Modern Day Horripilation on April 6, 2018.